Discreet Psychological Expertise

 I am partisan

-When we speak, there is no method to complete and no plan to endure.
-There is only our conversation – and the certainty that I enter your perspective fully.
-I listen not to judge, but to understand.
-I think with you, not about you, and never to fit you into a template.
+When we speak, there is no plan you must follow and no method you must complete.
+There is only our conversation – and the certainty that I fully enter your perspective.
+Not to correct it, but to understand it.
+Not to classify you, but to grasp the situation you are in.

-To be partisan means taking your perspective seriously, honouring your experience, and creating a space in which your truth has weight.
+Being partisan means taking your perspective seriously, acknowledging your experience, and creating a space in which what moves you has weight – without external impact, without expectation, without consequence.

 I am biased